-Poly-B wasn’t put under real world testing before approval.
+Poly-B pipe replacement wasn’t put under real world testing before approval.
 They tested it for strength vs water pressure up to 70psi, but was not tested for withstanding the chemicals used to treat our water.
 Had they run those tests, Poly-B would have never made it to market.

 OUR EXPERT PLUMBERS ARE LICENSED, BONDED, AND INSURED.

 WE GUARANTEE AND WARRANTY ALL OF OUR POLY-B REPLACEMENT WORK.